 Now is the time for some photo examples taken by Nikkor 18-105 mm f3.5-5.6 VR:

-In my case the Nikkor 18-105 mm f3.5-5.6 VR was not sufficient to use.
+In my case, the Nikkor 18-105 mm f3.5-5.6 VR was not sufficient to use.
 You must make your own decision.
-I hope, that all prons and cons, that I have shown in this short article will help you choose a lens, that you think about.
+I hope, that all the prons and cons, that I have shown in this short article will help you choose a lens, that you think about.

 - Nikkor 18-105mm f3.5-5.6 VR – Ken Rockwell review

 - Nikkor 18-105mm f3.5-5.6 VR – optyczne.pl (Polish)

 - Nikkor 18-55mm vs Nikkor 18-105mm